-The key features of the Indicative Reference Master Plan, include:
+The key features of the updated Reference Masterplan, include:

-- A network of new and enhanced open spaces linked by green connections.
-This will include: - A Central Green (Dune Gardens) at the north of Central Precinct that will create a new civic public realm extension of the Sydney Terminal building and a new vantage point for Central Sydney - A new Central Square which will deliver on the vision for a new public square at Central Station, as one of three major public spaces within Central Sydney connected by a people-friendly spine along George Street - Mortuary Station Park at Mortuary Station that will be a key public domain interface between Chippendale and the over-station development. that will draw on the story of Rookwood Cemetery and the Victorian Garden context with the established rail heritage of the Goods Line and the rail lines - Henry Deane Plaza which will prioritise the pedestrian experience, improving connectivity and pedestrian legibility within the Western Gateway sub-precinct and provide clear direct links to and from the State heritage listed Central Station and its surrounds - Eddy Avenue Plaza will transform into a high-amenity environment with significant greening and an enhanced interface with the Sydney Terminal building. - A new network of circulation that will establish a clear layer of legibility and public use of the place.
-This will include: - A 15 24 metre wide Central Avenue that is laid out in the spirit of other street layouts within Central Sydney and which responds to the position of the Central clocktower, providing new key landmark views to the clocktower.
-Central Avenue will be a place for people to dwell and to move through quickly.
-It brings together the threads of character from the wider city and wraps them - Three over-rail connections to enhance access and circulation through Central Precinct, as well as provide pedestrian and bicycle cross connections through the precinct - The extension of public access along the Goods Line from Mortuary Station Gardens, offering a new connection to Darling Harbour - New vertical transportation locations throughout the precinct allowing for seamless vertical connections. - An active recreation system supports health and well-being through its running and cycling loops, fitness stations, distributed play elements, informal sports provision, and additional formal recreation courts. - o a network of fine grain laneways that are open to the sky
+- A network of new and enhanced public spaces linked together by green connections.
+This will include: - A new Central Square that will deliver on the vision for a new public square at Central Station, as one of three major public spaces within the Sydney CBD connected by a people-friendly spine along George Street - A Central Green (Dune Gardens) at the north of Central Precinct will create a new civic park extension of the Sydney Terminal building and a new vantage point for Central Sydney - A new civic space (Devonshire Square) at the proposed entry/exit point to Central Walk from the OSD, giving access to all platforms within Central Station. - Mortuary Station Plaza at Mortuary Station will be a key public domain interface between Chippendale and the over-station development and a public link to the Goods Line - A reconfigured Southern Square at the southern end of the OSD deck will provide a new arrival and meeting space when coming from Redfern and a key connection to Redfern when coming from the city - Henry Deane Plaza which will prioritise the pedestrian experience, improving connectivity and pedestrian legibility within the Western Gateway subprecinct and provide clear, direct links to and from Central Station and its surrounds - Eddy Avenue Plaza will transform into a more civic environment with improved amenity and an enhanced interface with the Sydney Terminal building. - A new network of circulation spaces that are legible and provide for public access and use of the place.
+This will include: - Central Avenue, with a consistent minimum width of 18 metres located to provide long views of the Sydney Terminal Building clocktower.
+Central Avenue will be a place for people to dwell and move through while linking together a sequence of publicly accessible spaces on the OSD deck, including the Central Green, Devonshire Square and the Southern Plaza - A minimum 6-metre wide north-south laneway providing an additional intimate and active link between the sequence of publicly accessible spaces on the OSD deck, and opportunities for smaller courtyard experiences - Three new over-rail connections to enhance pedestrian and bicycle access to and from Surry Hills, Prince Alfred Park, Redfern and Chippendale and circulation to and through the Central Precinct - The extension of public access along the Goods Line offering a new connection to Darling Harbour from Mortuary Station Plaza - New vertical transportation locations throughout the precinct provide accessible vertical connections to the OSD.

-The proposed land allocation for Central Precinct is described in Table 3 below.
+The revised proposed land allocation for Central Precinct is described in Table 3 below.

-Table 3 Breakdown of allocation of land within Central Precinct (note: below figures, except for total Central SSP area, excludes WGP)
+Table 3: Breakdown of allocation of land within Central Precinct

 Land allocation Proposed

-Open-air rail corridor sqm 101,755
+Open-air rail corridor (Infrastructure) 89,781 sqm

-Developable area sqm 119,619
+Western Gateway 16,638 sqm

-Public open space 19,185 sqm / 16% of Developable area
+Developable area (Total) 131,593 sqm

-Other publicly accessible open space (Including movement zones, streets and links) sqm 41,773 / 35% of Developable area
+Public Space (Including open space, squares, plazas, movement zones, streets and links) $71,\!603\mathrm{sqm}$ $/54.4\%$ of Developable area

-Building area 58,661 sqm / 49% of Developable area
+Building area $59{,}990~\text{sqm}$ / $45.6~\%$ of Developable area

-Central SSP total area (incl.
-WGP) 23.8 ha
+Central SSP total area 238,012 sqm (23.8 ha)

-The Indicative Reference Master Plan for Central Precinct is illustrated in Figure 3 below.
+The revised Indicative Reference Master Plan for Central Precinct is illustrated in Figure 4 below.